status viatoris – being ‘on the way’/being in a state of pilgrimage

 Perhaps I should start with the why nots.

-Well, it’s certainly not in any way because I’m a feminist (primarily because I’m not, I’m more a men-and-women-are-obviously-equals-ist if the truth be known), in fact it makes perfect sense when creating a family to give them the same surname, whoever’s it may be.
+Well, it’s certainly not in any way because I’m a feminist (although I am, in the men-and-women-are-equals way), in fact it makes perfect sense when creating a family to give them the same surname, whoever’s it may be.

 Having carried a child for nine months, squeezed it painfully out through a hole that is patently too small for such a purpose, fed it, worried about it, and taken marginally good care of it; I certainly don’t want to misplace it in the fresh produce aisle only to realise that the sole links the authorities may find to connect me to my offspring are our shared knock-knee affliction or the results of a long-winded DNA test.